 Christopher of Blossy, died in Wrightsville, Pa. in 1819, was married to Esther ?
 Info from "Conewago" page 51, "Noel Tree" page 2 and Harve's letter of Sept.
 1990 above is from Marilyn's book.
 This may be the earliest date in the "west".
 Chris's 4 kids.....not named..... together were entitled to one adult share in Bloss's will.

 1) Wrightsville is in York Co. where Rte.30 crosses the Susquehanna River.
 If this is where Christopher died in 1819, it supports a later move west by the lads.

 2) Marilyn shows Joachim married Mary A. Christe on May 7, 1832 St. Vincent's Abbey Latrobe, not Lorretto, my mistake, this is in her book.

 Marilyn also states that Blossy owned a freight hauling

-MD., maybe Chris was working for him, and died "on the road"?
-(He was
+MD., maybe Chris was working for him, and died "on the

 while hauling Logs from a Newspaper account)

 2)Blasius Noel ~1762 Will

 3)Blasius Noel 1814 Will